 To make my syrup, I add additional herbs to offer a more balanced healing remedy.
 The ginger aids in circulation and will help quell any nausea that comes with a cold or flu.
-Cinnamon lends the awesome taste, calms of the belly and the nerves, and helps offset the blood sugar altering affects of a sweet syrup.
+Cinnamon lends the awesome taste, calms the belly and the nerves, and helps offset the blood sugar-altering effects of a sweet syrup.

 Raw honey is the only way to go, in my opinion, for the sweetener as it's mighty high in anti-microbial and anti-bacterial factors.
 To keep those properties intact, I add them after the liquid has been reduced and the decoction has been removed from the stove.

 The process is simple: add all the ingredients except the honey to your pot with water and simmer for about an hour until liquid is reduced.

 I recommend taking one tablespoon every day as a preventive and every two to three hours if you feel a cold coming on.

 As I mentioned, this is a great preventive when combined with:

 - 1 cup fresh or ¾ cup dried elderberries

 - 2 Tbsp fresh sliced ginger

 - 1 tsp cinnamon or ½ cinnamon stick